dvhb/dvhb-hybrid/docs/tutorial.rst

 But we suggest to use common config for you Django Admin and aiohttp application.
 It allow you to avoid duplication of parameters.

-For instance application can be configured using `load_conf` function from `dvhb-hybrid`.
-It is based on `invoke.Config`.
+For instance application can be configured using `load_conf` function from `aioworkers.config`.
-Create a `config.yaml` in the base folder and specify database configuration:
+Create a `config.yaml` in the base folder and specify database configuration and some other parameters required by `aioworkers`:

 .. code-block:: yaml
+    app:
+      cls: tutorial.app.Application

+    http:
+      port: 8080

     databases:
       default: